 Intellectual property may be an intangible asset, but that doesn’t mean it can’t bring tangible returns.
 However, a report published by the UK Intellectual Property Office (UKIPO), has revealed that too few businesses are aware of the benefits that intellectual property (IP) valuation can bring.
-David Stears, a valuation specialist at accountancy firm, Menzies LLP, highlights some of the opportunities that can be unlocked.
+Georgina Davis, a Valuation specialist at accountancy firm, Menzies LLP, highlights some of the opportunities that can be unlocked.

 The report highlights that while an estimated 70 per cent of a typical company’s worth lies in intangible assets, few firms know the value of their IP.
 Despite the low take-up of IP valuations, those companies that had commissioned an IP valuation found it to be beneficial, with 95% saying that other companies should do the same.